codebndr/gistbender/README.md

 Provided is a starting point for a Chrome extension.
 Features implemented thus far include:
 * Scraping the page to identify and compile Arduino sketch code
 * Injecting codebender options directly into the page upon validation of code
+* _As of now, 'Share sketch' button does not link to gistbender app_